If you’re looking for critical thinking exercises that lead to actual improvements, you’re probably frustrated right now.

 Sorry, but that’s not a specific exercise.
 That’s a generic activity.

-On this page, we’ll dive into specific exercise for critical thinking targeted at specific outcomes.
+On this page, we’ll dive into exercises for critical thinking targeted at specific outcomes.
 Each exercise is designed to help you boost precise aspects of thinking so you can feel improvement as you go.

-First, however, it’s good to understand what makes an exercise worthwhile.
-And understand why critical thinking has gotten more and more important as time moves on.
+First, however, it’s good to understand what makes a critical thinking exercise worthwhile.
+And it’s helpful to understand why critical thinking has gotten more and more important as time moves on.

 9 Critical Thinking Exercises That Create Laser Sharp Intelligence

-Students have many needs.
-Above all, they need to be able to understand how people make arguments and substantiate their claims with evidence.
+Students in particular need the many benefits of critical thinking, so please keep those characteristics in mind.
+Above all, we all need to be able to understand how people make arguments and substantiate their claims with evidence.

 One: The News Exercise